mgrzeszczak/website-tracker/README.md

 ```

 # Usage
-Using cron is recommended, setup it to run _tracker.py_ every x minutes.
+Using cron is recommended, set it to run _tracker.py_ every x minutes.

 For example crontab configuration running the script every 30 minutes:
 ```